Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ## Chaining credentials

 The `ChainedTokenCredential` class provides the ability to link together multiple credential instances to be tried sequentially when authenticating.
-The following example demonstrates creating a credential which will attempt to authenticate a `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] using managed identity, and fall back to certificate authentication if a managed identity is unavailable in the current environment.
+The following example demonstrates creating a credential that will attempt to authenticate a `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] using managed identity and fall back to certificate authentication if a managed identity is unavailable in the current environment.

 ```ts
 function withChainedTokenCredential() {